 The best justification for introducing a subscription bundle is that would simplify all these payments.
 It might even encourage us to spend more than we would have otherwise.
 I find it annoying to keep track of multiple subscriptions, but I might be more comfortable paying a single one.

 For that matter, I’d be more willing to fully commit to the Apple ecosystem with a bundle.
 As it is, I subscribe to both Apple Music and Spotify and I also maintain a monthly subscription to Amazon Prime.
-I might be willing to drop both Amazon Prime and Spotify if Apple introduced a bundle (and I have little doubt that such a statement may make Spotify angrier than it already is).
+I might be willing to drop both Amazon Prime and Spotify if Apple introduced a bundle (and I have little doubt that such a statement may make Spotify angrier than it

 If bundles work the way I’ve described them, I’d simply save money.
 That alone is a plus.
 Along the same lines, a discounted bundle would look like a gesture of goodwill for those of us who choose to buy so heavily into Apple’s vision of technology.